Get audit and debug logs

 Logs endpoint

-To reduce unwanted stresses on the system, Identity Cloud limits the number of requests you can make
+To reduce unwanted stresses on the system, Advanced Identity Cloud limits the number of requests you can make

 to the /monitoring/logs